bundlydev/ares/README.md

 ## Library Packages Content

-1. **ares-rest**
+### ares-core

+A JavaScript frontend library for interacting with ICP Backend Canisters and Identity Providers.

+### ares-react

+`ares-core` wrapper for React applications and provides a components for ease of use.

+### ares-react-native

+Provides Internet Identity Middleware provider and Auth Buttons to enable the Internet Identity integration for React Native Apps.

+### ares-rest (experimental)

 HTTP client for calling REST APIs and seamlessly integrating Internet Identity with them.

-2. **ares-core**

-A JavaScript library for interacting with the Internet Computer (IC) and identity providers.

-3. **ares-react**

-Wrapps `ares-core` for React applications and provides a components for ease of use.

-4. **ares-react-native**

-Provides Internet Identity Middleware provider and AuthButton to enable the Internet Identity integration for React Native Apps.

 ## How to use